Governmental Practice and Presidential Direction: Lessons from the Antebellum Republic?, 45 Willamette Law Review 659 (2009)

 Date of Authorship for this Version

 Mashaw, Jerry L., "Governmental Practice and Presidential Direction: Lessons from the Antebellum Republic?"
 (2009).
 Faculty Scholarship Series.
-Paper 1176.
+1176.